apache/trafficserver/doc/release-notes/roadmap.en.rst

 Burning release numbers, or how our release process works
 ---------------------------------------------------------

-When we upload a tar ball to VOTE on as a new release and it does not work out, because something is broken and needs a code-change we will not reuse the version number.
-The rationale behind this is the process which guarantees that what we release and what's in the tree is also what everyone has seen so far and no code is sneaked in.
+When we upload a tarball (compressed archive) to VOTE for a new release and encounter issues where the code is broken and requires changes, we avoid reusing the same version number.

-If for instance we had a release candidate trafficserver-4.1.4-rc1.tar.bz2 (note the rc1 at the) end, and that vote passed, we'd re-roll the tar-ball to make sure it will simply be called trafficserver-4.1.4.tar.bz2.
-But now all sha1 and md5 sums as well as the GPG signature would also be different.
-That's the perfect opportunity to smuggle in some code that no one will bother to review any more.
+This precaution is taken to ensure the integrity of the process, maintaining that the released code matches what's in the repository and that no unauthorized code gets included.
+For instance, if we initially have a release candidate named trafficserver-4.1.4-rc1.tar.bz2 and it gets approved in the vote, we will create a new version without the "rc1" in the name, like trafficserver-4.1.4.tar.bz2.
+However, this change also affects the checksums (sha1 and md5) and the GPG signature.
+This situation could potentially be exploited to introduce unnoticed code changes.

 Therefore when creating a new release the first thing we do is create a signed tag and push it.
 That way everyone can compare that signed tag with